 2. The painting captures a crucial and climactic moment

-It is well known that The Last Supper, one of the most iconic Christian paintings deals with the last meal of Jesus with his 12 apostles.
-This was followed by his capture and crucifixion.
-However, da Vinci was keener to capture the reactions of the apostles through the painting when they came to learn of Jesus’ knowledge about a betrayer.
-The reactions and emotions on their faces are what makes the painting even more captivating.
+It is well known that The Last Supper depicts the last meal of Jesus with his 12 apostles.
+This event was followed by his capture and crucifixion.
+However, Da Vinci was keener to capture the reactions of the apostles through the painting when they came to learn of Jesus’ knowledge about a betrayer.
+The expressions captured on their faces are what makes the painting even more captivating.

 3. It is not kept in a museum

 Unlike some other paintings by Leonardo da Vinci, The Last Supper cannot be found in any museum.
 It is kept at a convent in Milan, Italy.
 Moving it from the wall of the Convent of Santa Maria delle Grazie would be tricky as well.

 Contrary to widespread belief, this iconic painting cannot be classified as a fresco.
 Frescos are not painted on dry plaster.
 Furthermore, deviating from the usual methods led to deterioration of the work.

 It is among those famous Christian paintings that underwent several rounds of restoration to survive the test of time.
 The tempera-on-stone experiment of Da Vinci was not very successful.
 The paint started decaying and flaking as early as the 16th century.
 There were several restoration efforts that left little of the original painting intact.